arsduo/koala/readme.md

 ====
 [Koala](http://github.com/arsduo/koala) is a new Facebook library for Ruby, supporting the Graph API (including the batch requests and photo uploads), the REST API, realtime updates, test users, and OAuth validation.
 We wrote Koala with four goals:

 * Lightweight: Koala should be as light and simple as Facebook’s own new libraries, providing API accessors and returning simple JSON.
-(We clock in, with comments, just over 750 lines of code.)
+(We clock in, with comments, at just over 750 lines of code.)
 * Fast: Koala should, out of the box, be quick.
 In addition to supporting the vanilla Ruby networking libraries, it natively supports Typhoeus, our preferred gem for making fast HTTP requests.
-Of course, That brings us to our next topic:
+Of course, that brings us to our next topic:
 * Flexible: Koala should be useful to everyone, regardless of their current configuration.
 (We have no dependencies beyond the JSON gem.
 Koala also has a built-in mechanism for using whichever HTTP library you prefer to make requests against the graph.)
 * Tested: Koala should have complete test coverage, so you can rely on it.
 (Our complete test coverage can be run against either mocked responses or the live Facebook servers.)